conventional-commits/conventionalcommits.org/content/v1.0.0/index.md

 * [commitsar](https://github.com/commitsar-app/commitsar): Go tool for checking if commits on branch are Conventional Commits compliant.
 Comes with Docker image for CI uses.
 * [semantic-release](https://github.com/semantic-release/semantic-release): A tool that automates the whole package release workflow including: determining the next version number, generating the release notes and publishing the package.
 * [VSCode Conventional Commits](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits): Add Conventional Commits supports for VSCode.
+* [Pyhist](https://github.com/jgoodman8/pyhist): A Python utility to automagically update the package version from the git history and generate the Changelog.

 ## Projects Using Conventional Commits